-The Museum has rules for visiting, which everyone should read before they attend.
+There are rules for visiting Auschwitz listed on their website (click on the second link for the 2023 regulations), which everyone should read in full before they attend.
 A couple that I will draw attention to:

 - Photography is allowed, but not with a tripod or a flash, and not at all in two specific areas: Block 4 Room 5 and underground Block 11